taskcontrols/py-taskcontrol/README.md

  -->

 ##### Crazy Hint:
-You can also create a simple workflow using a simple list or nested list and loop through them using a for/while loop and invoke them during looping
+You can also create a simple workflow without taskcontrol using a simple list or nested list and loop through them using a for/while loop and invoke them during looping

 ```python